alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 ### Consistency

 - Inconsistent styling makes code harder for humans to parse;
-  Even when you type different type of if statement (ternary/if).
+  Even when you type different type of if statement (exm. ternary and if).
 - Combining many ideas into a small section of code makes it difficult to isolate and name any single concept
 - Writing code is like writing a book; your efforts are for other readers.